 Treta Ke Thakur is the temple in Ayodhya which is believed to be the place where Lord Rama performed Ashwamedha Yagya.
 Hence, the temple is dedicated to Lord Rama.
 It is carved out of black sandstones and is located at the bank of Sarayu river which flows through the city.

 Today, a new temple has been built at the same site with several idols of Lord Rama and his brothers, Lakshman, Bharat and Shatrughan.
 So, how about a tour around this beautiful site in 2020?

 PC- Shalini Tomar

 Kanak Bhawan is a temple which is said to have been gifted to Goddess Sita, wife of Lord Rama, by Rama's stepmother, Kaikeyi.
 This beautiful temple, one of the oldest, owns several idols of Lord Rama with Goddess Sita.

 You can also find numerous musicians playing tunes within the compound of Kanak Bhawan during the festive seasons.
 So how about exploring its courtyard and beautiful galleries in 2020?

 Guptar Ghat is another must-visit place in Ayodhya due to its relation with Lord Rama.
 It is said that this is the place where Lord Rama drowned himself in the waters of river Sarayu and left for heaven.

 Therefore, the water of this ghat is considered sacred in Hinduism.
 Here, you can find people taking a holy dip in the pristine waters of the river in order the free themselves of their sins and problems in life.
-Would you love to purify your soul at Guptar Ghat?
+So, why not purify your soul at Guptar Ghat in 2020?